Hawker Hurricane: Operation Dynamo

 On 27 May 1940, in one of the final mass encounters of the Blitzkrieg, 13 Hurricanes from 501 Squadron intercepted 24 Heinkel He 111s escorted by 20 Bf 110s; during the ensuing battle, 11 Heinkels were claimed as "kills" and others damaged, with little damage to the Hurricanes.
 On 7 June 1940, "Cobber" Kain, the first RAF ace of the war, got word that he was to return to England for "rest leave" at an Operational Training Unit.
-On leaving his airfield, he put on an impromptu aerobatic display and was killed when his Hurricane crashed after completing a loop and attempting some low altitude "flick" rolls.
+On leaving his airfield, he put on an impromptu aerobatic display and was killed when his Hurricane crashed after completing a loop and attempting some low-altitude "flick" rolls.

 Initial engagements with the Luftwaffe showed the Hurricane to be a tight-turning and steady platform, but the Watts two-bladed propeller was clearly unsuitable.
-At least one pilot complained of how a Heinkel 111 was able to pull away from him in a chase, yet by this time the Heinkel was obsolete.
+At least one pilot complained of how a Heinkel 111 was able to pull away from him in a chase, yet by this time, the Heinkel was obsolete.
 At the start of the war, the engine ran on standard 87 octane aviation spirit.
 From early 1940, increasing quantities of 100 octane fuel imported from the U.S. became available.
-In February 1940, Hurricanes with the Merlin II and III engines began to receive modifications to allow for an additional 6 psi of supercharger boost for five minutes (although there are accounts of its use for 30 minutes continuously).
+In February 1940, Hurricanes with the Merlin II and III engines began to receive modifications to allow for an additional 6 psi of supercharger boost for five minutes (although accounts were made of its use for 30 minutes continuously).

 The extra supercharger boost, which increased engine output by nearly 250 hp, gave the Hurricane an approximate increase in speed of 25 to 35 mph, under 15000 ft altitude and greatly increased the aircraft's climb rate.
 "Overboost" or "pulling the plug", a form of war emergency power as it was called in later Second World War aircraft, was an important wartime modification that allowed the Hurricane to be more competitive against the Bf 109E and to increase its margin of superiority over the Bf 110C, especially at low altitude.
 With the +12 psi "emergency boost", the Merlin III was able to generate 1310 hp at 9000 ft.